tgvashworth/tgvashworth.github.io/_posts/2016-06-27-twitter-search-query-parser.md

 Each line is a rule.
 For example, `value <- list / number` describes that a value node is either a list or a number.
 The line belows describe a `list`, using the `value` rule recursively.

-Two terms next two each other concatenate: the rule `"a" "b"` matches the string `ab`, not `a b`.
+Two terms next to each other concatenate: the rule `"a" "b"` matches the string `ab`, not `a b`.

 ---

 The other important component relating to the grammar is a parser that implements it.

 I used [James][jcoglan]'s *parser-generator* library [Canopy][canopy].
-Passing a grammer file to [Canopy][canopy] generates code for a parser a dependency-free parser to which you can pass strings and recieve a parsed tree, or a syntax error.
+Passing a grammar file to [Canopy][canopy] generates code for a parser a dependency-free parser to which you can pass strings and receive a parsed tree, or a syntax error.
 This is what the library uses internally to parse the query into an AST.

 Canopy supports multiple output languages (JavaScript, Java, Python and Ruby) which makes the grammar of this library potentially even more useful in the future!

-I've barely toughed on parser generation here, but there's more documentation on the [Canopy][canopy] site.
+I've barely touched on parser generation here, but there's more documentation on the [Canopy][canopy] site.

 ---

 I learnt a whole load about PEGs.
 They're simple, but combine in complex ways to create complicated grammars.
 I made a few mistakes as I went along, so here's a couple of tips:

 - Be specific first and generalise later.
 It's better to have a specific rule (like `filter <- "filter:" [\S]+`) first, as generalisation can cause some matched-the-wrong-thing errors.
 You can see me generalising in [this](https://github.com/tweetdeck/twitter-search-query-parser/commit/42d35a118324339bae590d234297752ac451f10e) commit.
 - If you're using [types][types], a rule of thumb is: annotate rules that doesn't contain a forward-slash (`/`, aka "or").
-This is becuase rules that only contain [cross-references](http://canopy.jcoglan.com/references.html) and slashes are not in the parse tree and so require [extra work](https://github.com/tweetdeck/twitter-search-query-parser/blob/a30904a3023c1edd95ee416d3695c3de70b01813/grammar/query.peg#L22).
+This is because rules that only contain [cross-references](http://canopy.jcoglan.com/references.html) and slashes are not in the parse tree and so require [extra work](https://github.com/tweetdeck/twitter-search-query-parser/blob/a30904a3023c1edd95ee416d3695c3de70b01813/grammar/query.peg#L22).

 ### Interchange format